natnuo/natnuo/README.md

 ###

-<p align="left">Hi!👋 I am Nathan Tao, a sophomore at Scarsdale High School.
+<p align="left">Hi there!👋 I am Nathan Tao, a sophomore at Scarsdale High School.
 My goals are to:</p>
 <ul>
   <li>🔬 Contribute to actual research over this summer (that would be cool)</li>
   <li>⏫ Launch Badavas by early June</li>